shubh5500/JavaScript_Practice/README.md

-# chai_or_code
+# JavaScript codes
-this is demo project of chai or code playlist
+this is practice codes of javascript